migramirez2/Harmony-ONE/progress/julia-nai.md

 ---

+2024-06-13 Thu: Testing deploy on Harmony Testnet.
+Validate all contract interactions and confirm the absence of errors in the deployment logs.

+2024-06-12 Wed: Set up testnet enviroment.
+Continued to work on debugging.

 2024-06-11 Tue: (Planned) Continue to debug deployment script.
 Investigate potential issue with gas limit and compiler version.

 2024-06-10 Mon: Debugging deployment error for gTrade being thrown by GNSPairInfosV6_1.
 Deployment is failing with 2_deploy_contract.
 No longer encountering underpricing error.